GuilleP2018/holbertonschool-simple_shell/README.md

 ### Credits:
 Hi!
-I'm Guillermo and im the developer behind this project, here is my github if you are interested on more of my projects! : https://github.com/GuilleP2018
+I'm Guillermo, one of the developers behind this project!
+Here is my github if you are interested to learn more of my projects! : https://github.com/GuilleP2018
  Hi!
-I'm Hector and im the developer behind this project, here is my github if you are interested on more of my projects! : https://github.com/Pepesaur96
+I'm Hector, one of the developers behind this project, here is my github if you are interested to learn more of my projects! : https://github.com/Pepesaur96